 Persistence and Retention

 The Persistence and Retention report series examines first-year persistence and retention rates for beginning postsecondary students.
-Persistence rate is measured by the percentage of students who return to college at any institution for their second year, while retention rate is by the percentage of students who return to the same institution.
+Persistence rate is measured by the percentage of students who return to college at any institution for their second year, while retention rate represents the percentage of students who return to the same institution.
 Students attaining a credential in their first year are accounted for in persistence and retention rates.
-The report is designed to help institutions understand trends and patterns in this important early success indicator, and identify disparities by institutional type, degree level, starting enrollment intensity, state, and student demographic factors such as age, gender, and race/ethnicity.
+The report is designed to help institutions understand trends and patterns in this important early success indicator, and identify disparities by institutional type, state, degree level, starting enrollment intensity, major field, and student demographic characteristics such as age, gender, and race and ethnicity.

 - The overall persistence rate of 75.0 percent represents a one-year gain of 1.1 percentage points (pp), more than the historical average, but the persistence rate is still below the pre-pandemic level (75.9%).

 - The latest persistence rate gain is due to first-time students transferring out in their first year more than those remaining at their starting institution (+0.9 pp in the transfer-out rate vs. +0.2 pp in the retention rate).
 This is a reversal of last year’s trend, where the decline in the transfer-out rate had caused the first-year persistence rate to drop.

 - Community colleges and private for-profit four-year institutions have led this year’s improvement.
 Other four-year institutions experienced small drops in both rates.